How can Chinese Medicine promote a healthy sex life

 In each organ, a Yin and Yang part is represented and the organs most important for having a healthy sex life are the kidneys, liver and the heart.

-The kidneys organ system consists of the kidney Yin, kidney Yang and
+The kidneys organ system consists of the kidney Yin, kidney Yang and kidney Essence.
+The